Phones in China

 Step 2: Choose Your Travel Dates

-Once you’ve chosen which phone you’d like to rent in China, you have the option to choose the exact date of travel.
+Once you’ve chosen which phone you’d like to rent in China, you have the option to choose the exact date of your iPhone rental.

 You’ll pay on a per-day basis, so make sure that you input the exact dates of travel.
 During checkout, you will be offered different shipping options to make sure that the phone arrives in time for your departure.